 The first step to earning an undergraduate degree is to be admitted to a college or university degree program.
 Be sure you apply to a college that offers a bachelor's degree, not just a two-year or associate degree program.
 From traditional universities, to accredited online colleges, you have many options of where to apply for your undergraduate.
 A college application will often require you to answer some questions about yourself, give information about your high school studies and test scores, and in some cases may require essays or other writing samples from you.
 Traditional and online schools will have admission requirements you need to meet in order to enroll for an undergraduate degree program.
 Some will have tests you need to get certain scores on, others look at your high school GPA, etc.

 Your next step after admission into a university is to know how to earn a bachelor’s degree.
 Bachelor’s degrees often take four years to complete from traditional colleges, which are sometimes called four-year colleges for this reason.
 Not every student takes four years to complete this degree; students are actually awarded their degree based on credit hours, not specific months or years.
-120 credits are needed to graduate with a bachelor’s degree.
+A total of 112 credits are needed to graduate with a bachelor’s degree.
 This means online colleges and other non-traditional universities like Western Governors University, have faculty that can help students earn their degree faster with competency-based education.This self-paced option gives students high-quality education, while allowing them to individualize their courses for their own strengths.
 These programs are cutting-edge and very in demand, so it's a great time to consider online degree programs.
 Additionally, some students are able to utilize AP or CE credit from high school to get more credits, and graduate faster as well

 For traditional degree programs, or online bachelor programs, you'll need to pay tuition.
 Different degree programs have different rates based on the accreditation of their school, the variety of degree programs offered, the faculty requirements, and the overall coursework.